SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/running-replications.md

 ## Running replications via the REST API

 A replication is run by sending a POST request to the server endpoint /_replicate, with a JSON object defining the replication parameters.
-Both one-shot and continuous replications can be run, each replication is one-way between two local or remote Sync Gateway databases.
+Both one-shot and continuous replications can be run.
+Each replication is one-way between two local or remote Sync
+Gateway databases.
 Multiple replications can run simultaneously, supporting bi-directional replications and different replication topologies.

-These parameters start a one-shot replication between two database on the local Sync Gateway instance.
+These parameters start a one-shot replication between two databases on the local Sync Gateway instance.
 The request will block until the replication has completed.

 ```javascript
 {